babelthuap/markdown-to-html/README.md

 *by Nicholas Neumann-Chun*

-Converts markdown to rendered HTML using a central Node.js server and a front-end.
+Converts markdown to rendered HTML using a central Node.js server and a front-end written in Jade.